arduino-libraries/Arduino_Cellular/README.md

     | 3V3 PCIE (Pin 1) | 3V3 BUCK (Pin 3)    |
     | OUT VCC (Pin 2)  | 3V3 BUCK EN (Pin 4) |

-4. Insert the [Arduino Pro 4G Module](https://docs.arduino.cc/hardware/pro-4g-module) in the Arduino Mid Carrier.
+4. Insert the [Arduino Pro 4G Module](https://docs.arduino.cc/hardware/pro-4g-module) in the Arduino Portenta Mid Carrier.

-5. Screw one black post with a white nut from under the Mid Carrier.
+5. Screw one black post with a white nut from under the Portenta Mid Carrier.
 Using another black post, screw the board to the post.
 Place two washers on top, and one underneath the Pro 4G Module.
 So that the board is fixed to the post snuggly and horizontally.

 6. (EMEA and GNSS variants) Connect the cellular antenna (flat antenna in [Arduino Pro 4G Module Antennas Kit](https://store.arduino.cc/products/4g-module-antenna)) to the left microUFL connector marked MAIN.